 Preheat your oven to 425°F/220°C. These muffins bake for 3 minutes at a higher temperature to help them rise quickly and form nice, big tops, and then you’ll lower the temperature to 350°F/180°C to finish baking them.

-- Start by making and chilling the streusel.
 Place all streusel ingredients in a food processor and pulse until the mixture becomes crumbly.
-If you don’t have a food processor, you can crumble the ingredients in a bowl using your fingertips, a pastry cutter, or a fork.
+My favorite food processor is also a blender, saving me countertop space for all of my gadgets.
+If you don’t have a food processor, you can crumble the ingredients in a bowl using your fingertips, a pastry dough blender, or a fork.
 Then, cover the mixture and place in the refrigerator.

 - Sift the dry ingredients.
 Including the flour, baking powder, baking soda, cinnamon, and salt.